 “I learned how to do chores because you have to carry your weight,” Lambert told Country Fancast.

-Few actors have ascended higher on Hollywood’s A-list than Tom Cruise, whose movies have earned nearly $9.2 billion worldwide.
+Few actors have ascended higher on Hollywood’s A-list than Tom Cruise, whose movies have earned over $10 billion worldwide.
 From “Rain Man” and “Top Gun” to “Risky Business” and the “Mission: Impossible” franchise, Cruise’s blockbuster career has earned him a net worth of $570 million.

 Although Cruise enjoyed financial success in his adult years, he grew up in a poor, dysfunctional household where he has described being tormented by a violent, abusive father.
 His mother left with nothing to get away from his father when Cruise was only 12 years old.

 It’s impossible to discuss rags-to-riches stories without mentioning Oprah Winfrey.

 Arguably the most recognizable woman in the world, Oprah boasts a net worth of $3.2 billion and the status of an entrepreneur who changed daytime television forever.
 She has launched countless careers and endeared herself to millions of adoring fans.